Probing neutrino emission at GeV energies from compact binary mergers with the IceCube Neutrino Observatory: Discussion and conclusion

+Despite the absence of any hint of a signal, the analysis shows a promising approach to constrain the neutrino emission from GW sources (and more generally any transient population) in the GeV regime.
+With more GW detections being made daily, and improved sensitivity to further sources (and eventually to new categories of GW sources), population studies will be important to make the best use of all available data and possibly uncover interesting features that may otherwise remain unidentified.

-The main limitation of this search comes from the minimal trigger requirement in IceCube, i.e., 3 DOMs with coincident pulses within 2.5~$\mu$s, which prevents some GeV neutrino interactions from being recorded.
-A separate data stream in IceCube, called HitSpooling~\cite{jinst}, saves every single hit occurring in the detector, independent of the implemented trigger conditions.
-Sub-threshold neutrino interactions, lost in regular IceCube data, can be saved and studied.
-Using such a data stream would directly result in an increase of the sensitivity in the energy range studied in this paper.
-HitSpool data have significantly larger size than regular IceCube data, and cannot therefore be continuously saved.
-To take advantage of this additional data stream and the increased sensitivity it offers, we have created an alert system that saves HitSpool data based on the initial GCN circulars sent by the LIGO and Virgo collaborations.
-The system has successfully saved data for the alerts sent during their third run of observation and the data analysis is currently ongoing.
+The search is limited by the lack of directional reconstruction for ELOWEN events and by background from optical and electronic noise.
+Current work focuses on improving noise suppression and introducing a basic directional reconstruction algorithm to increase sensitivity~\cite{IceCube:2023kjn}.
+Another limitation comes from the minimal trigger requirement in IceCube, i.e., 3 DOMs with coincident pulses within \SI{2.5}{\micro\second}, which prevents some GeV neutrino interactions from being recorded.
+A separate data stream in IceCube, called HitSpooling~\cite{IceCube:2016zyt}, saves all hits occurring in the detector, independent of the implemented trigger conditions.
+Sub-threshold neutrino interactions, lost in regular IceCube data, can thus be saved and studied.
+For most of the interesting GW realtime alerts, the raw untriggered data has been saved by IceCube's HitSpool system.
+In the future, the plan is to exploit this data to further improve the sensitivity in the GeV regime.

-The current construction of KM3NeT/ORCA in the Mediterranean Sea~\cite{loi-km3net,km3-icrc}, and the deployment of the IceCube Upgrade~\cite{icrc-upgrade} within IceCube, may improve the current detection capabilities between 0.5 and 5~GeV.
-These detectors will be equipped with multi-anode sensors allowing event directional reconstruction and better noise rejection.
-This will lead to a lower detection threshold and improved sensitivity.
-The increasing sensitivity of the gravitational wave interferometers will lead to a larger population to probe using GeV neutrino interactions, improving global constraints on the physics of gravitational wave sources.
+The future IceCube Upgrade, consisting of seven new strings deployed inside the existing IceCube volume~\cite{Ishihara:2019aao}, will improve the efficiency and reconstruction of GeV neutrinos.
+The Upgrade will be equipped with multi-PMT sensors, allowing more accurate directional reconstruction and better noise rejection.
+In addition, new algorithms are being developed in order to exploit this more complex data structure for GeV neutrino reconstruction and selection, and therefore push further down the constraints on the neutrino flux in this energy range.